sairinraychoudhury/CovidTracker/README.md

 ## Features

--  Corona virus Live statistics and COVID-19 tracking.
+-  Coronavirus Live statistics and COVID-19 tracking.
 -  Displays number of confirmed, increased and deceased cases.